 d.
 Plant Emergencies.
 Verify that the licensee only exempts the work hour scheduling and work hour controls during declared emergencies.

-02.05 Self-Declarations. erify that the licensee is implementing the requirements for self-declarations for individuals subject to this part as specified in 10 CFR 26.209, “Self-Declarations.”
+02.05 Self-Declarations.
+If applicable to the issue of concern/inspection sample, verify that the licensee is implementing the requirements for self-declarations for individuals subject to this part as specified in 10 CFR 26.209, “Self-Declarations.”
 Individuals who perform duties identified in 10 CFR 26.4(a)(1) through (a)(5) are subject to these requirements.
 Verify that the self-declaration was made while the individual was performing covered work, as specified above, or during the time the individual was being assessed for work under a waiver.
-The inspection focus on the actions taken by the licensee as a result of the self-declaration.
+The inspection shall focus on the actions taken by the licensee as a result of the self-declaration.

-02.06 Fatigue Assessments. erify that the licensee is implementing the requirements associated with fatigue assessments for individuals subject to this part as specified in 10 CFR 26.211, “Fatigue Assessments.”
+02.06 Fatigue Assessments.
+If applicable to the issue of concern/inspection sample, verify that the licensee is implementing the requirements associated with fatigue assessments for individuals subject to this part as specified in 10 CFR 26.211, “Fatigue Assessments.”
 Individuals identified in 10 CFR 26.4(a) through (c) are subject to these provisions.
-The inspection focus on the content of the assessment and the determination for any controls and conditions that were put in place to allow the individual to continue performing work for the licensee, if applicable.
+The inspection shall focus on the content of the assessment and the determination for any controls and conditions that were put in place to allow the individual to continue performing work for the licensee, if applicable.

 93002-03 INSPECTION GUIDANCE